sirredbeard/WinMinix/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f0/Rocky_Raccoon_mascot_of_MINIX_3.jpg" height=75 width=95>

 MINIX 3 is a UNIX-like operating system created with the goal of being a highly reliable and self-healing microkernel OS.
-MINIX 3 includes ssh, emacs, vi, perl, python, bash, X11, ftp, pine, clang, and gcc tools.
-Updated binary and source packages are available for MINIX 3.
-MINIX 3 is available under a BSD license and supports many programming languages and development tools.
+MINIX 3 includes ssh, emacs, vi, perl, python, bash, X11, ftp, pine, clang, and gnu tools.
+Updated binary and source application packages are available for MINIX 3.
+MINIX 3 is available under a BSD license and supports many programming languages.

 WinMinix makes setting up, experimenting, and developing on MINIX from Windows easy.